Voie Sacrée: Present day

 The Voie Sacrée still exists, but it has been paved over and is now an active secondary road.
 In 2006, the route was renumbered RD1916, a reference to the road's most critical year.
+From 1923, the Voie Sacrée was marked by a borne every kilometre along the route.
+Each borne is topped with a sculpture of an Adrian helmet, the helmet worn by French soldiers during the Battle of Verdun.

-The city hall in the village of Souilly, on the Voie Sacrée, served as headquarters to Generals Philippe Pétain and Robert Nivelle during the Battle of Verdun.
-A large, well-preserved, two-storey stone building fronting on the "Voie Sacree", the Souilly city hall is still in official use today.
-Several plaques on its facade remind the visitor of the historic role it played in 1916 during the Battle of Verdun and, later in 1918, during the Meuse-Argonne Offensive.
+The town hall in the village of Souilly, on the Voie Sacrée, served as headquarters to Generals Philippe Pétain and Robert Nivelle during the Battle of Verdun.
+A large, well-preserved, two-storey stone building fronting on the Voie Sacrée, the Souilly town hall is still in official use today.
+Several plaques on its facade remind the visitor of the historic role it played in 1916 during the Battle of Verdun and, later in 1918, during the Meuse–Argonne offensive.